mindspore-lab/mindocr/examples/license_plate_detection_and_recognition/README.md

 # Dataset processing

-## Dataset introduction
+## Introduction to CCPD

 Due to the lack of publicly available large and diverse datasets, most current license plate detection and recognition methods are evaluated on small and often unrepresentative datasets.
-This paper propose a large and comprehensive license plate dataset, CCPD, where all images are manually captured and carefully annotated by workers from a roadside parking management company.
+This paper propose a large and comprehensive license plate dataset, CCPD (Chinese City Parking Dataset), all images of which are manually captured and carefully annotated by workers from a roadside parking management company.
 CCPD is the largest publicly available license plate dataset to date, with more than 250,000 unique car images, and the only dataset that provides vertex position annotations.

 Paper: [Towards End-to-End License Plate Detection and Recognition: A Large Dataset and Baseline](https://openaccess.thecvf.com/content_ECCV_2018/papers/Zhenbo_Xu_Towards_End-to-End_License_ECCV_2018_paper.pdf)